 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Anyone who has spent a few hours on a hard bike seat without the right shorts knows how unforgiving it can be.
-Maybe you've had this experience recently, and that's why you're here.
-Maybe you're looking to swap out a well-worn pair of shorts for something new.
-Either way, I've got you covered.
-Alongside a team of top male and female cyclists, I have tested and ranked the best bike shorts available today.
-We spent hours in these shorts evaluating them for comfort, breathability, and overall function.
+Anyone who has spent a few hours on a hard bike seat without the right shorts knows the unforgiving feeling.
+Perhaps you've recently had this experience, and that's why you're here.
+Or, maybe you're looking to swap out a well-worn pair of shorts for something new.
+Either way, we have you covered.
+Since 2013, our team of expert cyclists has tested and ranked over 150 pairs of bike shorts and bibs for men and women.
+We spent hundreds of miles in these shorts evaluating their comfort, breathability, and overall function.

-Who it is best for: The Endura Pro SL is best for dedicated cyclists who want near-premium performance without the top-shelf price, ideal for long rides or intense crits while accommodating various body types with multiple chamois sizes and inseam lengths.
+Who it is best for: The Endura Pro SL is best for dedicated cyclists who want near-premium performance without the ultra top-shelf price, ideal for long rides or intense crits while accommodating various body types with multiple chamois sizes and inseam lengths.
 It suits budget-conscious riders balancing cycling gear with other expenses.
 “These shorts gave me pro-level comfort without breaking the bank,” a tester shared.

 Why we love it: We love the leg and chamois comfort, offering tight, compressive performance that supports long days in the saddle and high-intensity races, with a waders-style design that enhances support and cooling.
 Testers raved, “They have the leg and chamois comfort to last through a long day in the saddle and the tight, compressive performance to carry you through a white-knuckle crit out in the heat.”